aersh/crisscross/README.md

 ### Demo and instructions for use

 The stochastic model Jupyter notebooks are provided as stand-alone scripts and can be simply re-run to reproduce the simulation results.

+## Sequence design

+### System requirements

+Sequence design code is provided as individual Python scripts for each design version.

+The following versions of the dependencies were used:

+* python 2.7.16
+* unafold 3.8

+This code was tested on MacOS Mojave and Catalina.

+### Installation guide

+The UNAFold nucleic acid folding binaries are no longer publicly available so running these scripts relies on UNAFold already being installed on the user's computer.

+### Demo and instructions for use

+The scripts that were used for designs in the manuscript are provided as is, and can be simply re-run using Python 2 to generate sequences for the same architectures with the same design parameters if UNAFold is installed.